Sometimes two halves don’t make a whole.

 Jeff’s father E. B. Daggett had been an alderman from the Third Ward, which included Hell’s Half Acre.
 As an alderman he pushed for Fort Worth’s first dedicated high school.
 He also was a prominent businessman, dealing in real estate.
 But E. B., too, would occasionally cause his family members to squirm.
 Selcer, in his Hell’s Half Acre, writes that E. B. Daggett was among the prominent local businessmen who posted bond for madam Mary Porter when she was arrested for keeping a disorderly house (brothel) in Hell’s Half Acre.
 Selcer writes that in 1890 E. B. Daggett himself was convicted of “keeping a disorderly house.”

 Freed after two years in prison, Jeff Daggett reformed, at least for a while.
 He worked as a janitor at the federal building/post office.
 He even became active in Republican Party politics in the Third Ward.
 He occasionally served as a security guard and was even made a “special officer” of the city police—a designation bestowed upon few African Americans.

 Jeff Daggett’s job as a “special officer” did not last long.
-In 1909 he was on duty at Douglass Park (named for African-American social reformer Frederick Douglass), Fort Worth’s only park set aside for African Americans.
+In 1909 he was on duty at Douglas Park (named for—but often misspelled—African-American social reformer Frederick Douglass), Fort Worth’s first park for African Americans.

 Daggett attempted to arrest two white men.
 They beat him up.
 Then two white police officers arrived to arrest special officer Daggett.
 He resisted.
 They beat him up.
-Map shows Douglass Park east of North Main in the “Trinity River Bottoms.”
-(From Pete Charlton’s “1000+ Lost Antique Maps of Texas & the Southwest on DVD-ROM.”)
+Map shows Douglas Park east of North Main in the “Trinity River Bottoms.”

 In the 1910 census Jeff was listed as “Daggett alias Smith.”